 FEBRUARY CULTURAL TRIP AND PLANT exploring Expedition

-In February 2019 there will be a fantastic 10-day plant-hunting and cultural trek in the remote Lamjung and Kaski regions of western Nepal.
+In February 2020 there will be a fantastic 10-14 day plant-hunting and cultural trek in the remote Lamjung and Kaski regions of western Nepal.
 The maximum altitude will be 3,400m with views of the high mountains, including Annapurna and Manaslu.

 We will spend three or four days at a time trekking and camping in the pine and rhododendron forests, and then take a rest day at a mountain village, helping the villagers with whatever seasonal tasks they are undertaking and joining in with local life.
 The local culture is both hospitable and fascinating - we’ll be experiencing it from the inside rather than as a tourist.
-The trek starts from Pokhara on February 12th.
+The trek starts from Pokhara between 7th-10th February.